amieres/BetterFSI/README.md

 # Usage:
 Place **BetterFSI.fsx** in the same directory as your script files.
-Add this somewhere in your script file(s):
+Add this somewhere in your script file(s), maybe at the top or the bottom:

 ```F#
 (*